haroonawanofficial/XSSInspector-SecurityToolkit/README.md

 - **Multi Threading**: Built-in python's advantage to use default threads 50 but it goes upto 100 if CPU supports that much suited for tasks like scanning multiple URLs for vulnerabilities.

+- **URL Record Tracker**: Keep tracking if we are same link with payloads or obfuscation or not; provides solid information.

 - **SQLite**: Sqllite is a self-contained, serverless, and zero-configuration database engine that is used in embedded systems, mobile devices, desktop applications, and small-scale database applications.

 - **SQLite Database File (xss_vulnerabilities.db) for XSSInspector**:

 1. xss_vulnerabilities.db is an SQLite database used to store information about detected XSS vulnerabilities during the scanning process.
 2. Structured Storage: The database provides structured storage for vulnerabilities and their associated URLs.